Frequently when we talk to upper cervical chiropractors about their chiropractic marketing budget. We frequently hear

 “If I have a little bit of extra money this month, maybe I will spend it on marketing”

 Most upper cervical practices don’t have a marketing director.
-So marketing of the practice falls to the clinic director.
+So the marketing of the practice falls to the clinic director.
 Some doctors are very skilled at chiropractic marketing, but most struggle in this area, especially generating patients from external sources.

 Word-of-mouth referrals and internal marketing promotions are excellent ways to maintain the size of your practice.
 But if you have the goal to increase the size of your practice you must be doing external marketing.

-The 1st step in determining what a proper budget would be for your practice when it comes to marketing is to sit down and create SMART goals-specific, measurable, attainable, results focused, and time-dependent goals.
+The 1st step in determining what a proper chiropractic marketing budget would be for your practice when it comes to marketing is to sit down and create SMART goals-specific, measurable, attainable, results-focused, and time-dependent goals.

 You should have goals for patient visits, new patients, and collections, at the very least.

 Once you layout the marketing activities that you will be participating in both internally and externally, you can then begin to develop a budget.

 So the truth is if you want to grow your practice you need to spend money on marketing.
 What you want to look for is a good return on investment.
 If your case fee is $2000 and you spend $1500 a month on a new marketing program and that gets you on average 5, well-educated prequalified patients per month, who all start care, then your $1500 investment just created $10,000 in additional revenue for your practice.
 That would be an excellent return on investment!